malmgrenola/bowling-alley/README.md

 The website's typical user is a young to mid aged customer with their cell phone that would like to do activities with friends later the same day or near future.
 Another category is a typical mid age person, with children, using the website on the computer and would like to arrange a children birthday party or bowl with friends.

-- As a customer I would like to see available activities and book them, for a great evening out.
+- As a customer I would like to see [available activities](docs/screenshots/activities.png) and [book them](docs/screenshots/book.png), for a great evening out.
-- As a user, I want to book a children birthday party, so that I be ensured that my child with friends get a great party.
+- As a user, I want to book a [children birthday party](docs/screenshots/birthday.png), so that I be ensured that my child with friends get a great party.
-- As a user I can find to all available social media platforms
+- As a user I can find to [all available social](docs/screenshots/footer.png) media platforms
-- as a user I would like to find all contact information so I can locate and contact the company.
+- as a user I would like to [find all contact information](docs/screenshots/findus.png) so I can locate and contact the company.
-- as a user I can find the restaurant menu.
+- as a user I can find the [restaurant menu](docs/screenshots/restaurant.png).
-- as a mobile user I can quickly find links to social media accounts so I can stay up to date on any platform.
+- as a mobile user I can quickly find [links to social](collapsednavbar.png) media accounts so I can stay up to date on any platform.

+Site screenshots is found [here](docs/screenshots/).

 Site wireframes: